suncoast-devs/handbook/lessons/front-end-safari/adding-style.md

 ## Formatting the content in the footer

-Let's apply some styling to the labels in the footer
+Let's apply some styling to the labels in the footer.

 ```css
 label {